Preparing to buy a house? Call us for a complimentary mortgage consultation.

 Key Points

-• Factors affecting mortgage rates include Federal Reserve policy but also borrower-specific factors such as credit score and down payment amount.
+• Factors affecting mortgage rates include Federal Reserve policy, as well as borrower-specific factors such as credit score and down payment amount.

-• Types of mortgages available in Connecticut include fixed-rate mortgages, adjustable-rate mortgages, FHA loans, VA loans, USDA loans, and jumbo loans.
+• Types of mortgages available in Connecticut include fixed-rate mortgages, adjustable-rate mortgages (ARMs), FHA loans, VA loans, USDA loans, and jumbo loans.

 • To secure a competitive mortgage rate, it helps to have a good credit score and a low debt-to-income ratio.
 Borrowers should prequalify for a mortgage with multiple lenders and compare interest rates and fees.